mvysny/mvysny.github.io/_posts/2021-2-8-jcenter-is-dead.md

 ---

 According to Bintray blogpost, [Bintray and JCenter are dead effective May 2021](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
-That's too bad - I've been using Bintray to avoid ridiculously complex deployments to Maven Central.
-Sounds like that can not be avoided anymore.
+That's too bad - I've been using Bintray to avoid Maven Central ridiculously complex deployment process.
+Looks like that can not be avoided anymore.

 Here I've summarized the steps which a Gradle-based project needs to take in order to be published successfully onto Maven Central.